Tasso raises $17 million for home blood-testing kits

 The surge in remote medical services extends to just about every area of health care, including online pharmacies — in the past few weeks alone, Medly and Truepill secured around $125 million between them.

-Techstars alum Tasso had previously raised around $19 million in a mixture of grants and equity funding, and with another $17 million in the bank the company will now “scale manufacturing and operations” to meet the increasing demand for its Tasso OnDemand devices — particularly in the COVID-19 era.
+Techstars alum Tasso had previously raised roughly $19 million in a mix of grants and equity funding.
+With another $17 million in the bank, the company will now “scale manufacturing and operations” to meet the increasing demand for its Tasso OnDemand devices — particularly in the COVID-19 era.

 “Tasso has seen a huge influx in demand due to COVID-19, both for at-home COVID antibody testing and from medical centers that are having difficulty accessing their patients who critically need diagnostic testing,” Casavant added.
 “We received one large contract for kits for testing from the DoD (Department of Defense) and are working on expanding our capacity to meet a growing need.”